absmach/sdk-js/.changeset/chilly-llamas-exercise.md

 "@absmach/magistrala-sdk": patch
 ---

-add domain id to journal service
+update journal service to include domain id in entity journals and add a new endpoint for user journals